 Face the thought with courage:

 There is a way to acknowledge the presence of intrusive thought and it is actually talking to your thought.
 This allows putting yourself back in control.
 According to some experts when you try to push a thought away, you indirectly add fuel to the fire.
 When we tell ourselves not to think about a particular thing, we often experience a rebounding effect which makes the intrusive thoughts even stronger.
 The best solution to this is to let the thought free and face it with courage.
-Talk to your intrusive thoughts and tell them you are listening them carefully.
-The self love and compassion is shown by this technique.
-To mitigate tough feeling of distress and discomfort love and compassion can be highly critical.
+Talk to your intrusive thoughts and tell them you are listening to them carefully.
+Self-love and compassion are shown by this technique.
+To mitigate the tough feeling of distress and discomfort love and compassion can be highly critical.

 Communicate more with friends:

 Since most of the times, these intrusive thoughts are unwanted; to bring your experience with your close friend can be often hard.
 Keep in mind that these can happen to anyone and this can always be helpful for you.
 Reaching out to a friend is mostly a great experience.

 Talk to a professional:

 One of the most important points which are always valid is to get the professional’s help.
 Whenever it feels right you can seek help.
 In any case when you find that intrusive thoughts are affecting your everyday life in a negative way you can always get the help of professionals to get a peaceful state of mind.
 Professional will guide you the possible solutions to combat the intrusive thoughts and other related mindfulness practices.